Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published

-Poets have been writing weird, strange and funny love poems since the dawn of love itself, or a little after.
-The language of love fills all manner of poem, from sonnet to epic, from haiku to madrigal.
+Poets have been writing weird, strange and funny love poems since the dawn of love itself or a little after.
+The language of love fills all manners of poetry, from sonnet to epic, from haiku to madrigal.

-Think of William Shakespeare, Elizabeth Browning, Charles Bukowski.
-All have written beautiful poems about l'amour.
-But some might say that most poets are a little mad and like to spice up their content from time to time, give the reader something different to chew on.
+Think of William Shakespeare, Elizabeth Browning and Charles Bukowski; all have written beautiful poems about l'amour.
+But some might say that most poets are a little mad and like to spice up their content from time to time, giving the reader something different to chew on.

-That's what this article is all about.
-Celebrating the difference, without judgement.
+That's what this article is all about—celebrating the differences without judgement.
 Cupid may have his bow, but his arrows are slightly bent.

 Here are some love poems full of weird and wonderful language that might just give you fresh thoughts about Venus, Aphrodite, romance and the art of loving.

 Emily Dickinson's poetry reflects a truly wondrous inner world.
 Her sparse yet profound lines take time to sink in, but when you grasp The Truth's superb surprise, her poems can fill you with rapture.

 After leaving school early - the regime was too strictly religious and made her unhappy - she is said to have spent most of her time indoors at the family home in Amherst, Massachusetts.
 There she lived all her life with sister Lavinia in a strictly paternal household, writing poems and letters, never marrying.

-When her father died in 1874 tensions eased somewhat and she became close friends with an older man, Otis Phillips Lord, a local judge, whose wife had passed away.
-There were other admirers around but this man seems to have had a special place in her heart.
+When her father died in 1874, tensions eased somewhat, and she became close friends with an older man, Otis Phillips Lord, a local judge whose wife had passed away.
+There were other admirers around, but this man seemed to have had a special place in her heart.

 It's this aspect of her life that prompts so many questions.
 Was Emily Dickinson ever in love?
 Did she express her feelings in her poetry?
 The answer seems to be yes.